Journey to the West: Conquering the Demons: Plot

 Sanzang's master advises him to tame the Monkey King demon Sun Wukong (trapped by Buddha) to subdue the pig demon.
 That night, he is captured by a gang that had also subdued Duan.
 It is later revealed to be a plot orchestrated by Duan to trick Sanzang into having sex with her.
 After Sanzang rejects her again, she has him imprisoned.
 The pig demon reappears and injures Duan, but is chased off by a trio of rivaling demon-hunters.
 Duan views Sanzang's concern for her injuries as a romantic attraction.
 After Sanzang refuses her advances again, she destroys his book of nursery rhymes and he leaves.

 After days of traveling, Sanzang discovers a cave under a lotus garden, where Monkey King was trapped in for 500 years.
 Monkey King tells Sanzang to use a dancer to bait the demon.
 Duan appears and volunteers to dance.
 When the pig demon appears Monkey King easily subdues it, allowing Duan to turn it into a puppet.
 Duan then gives both the fish and pig puppets to Sanzang and offers her golden ringed weapon as an engagement band, but he rejects her again.
 She leaves after returning his nursery rhyme book, which she had pieced back together, although at random as she is illiterate.

 Monkey King tricks Sanzang into removing the seal on his prison and bursts out of the cave.
 Sanzang begins to pray to Buddha, and an enraged Monkey King rips the hair from his head.
 The three demon hunters appear to catch Monkey King but he effortlessly kills them.
 Duan returns and defends Sanzang, but the Monkey King mortally injures her.
 Sanzang admits he loves her, and Monkey King proceeds to vaporize her body.
-Looking at the nursery book again, Sanzang realizes Duan accidentally reassembled the words of his book into those of the Buddha Sutra.
+Looking at the nursery book again, Sanzang realizes Duan reassembled the words of his book into those of the Buddha Sutra.
 Sanzang summons Buddha, who defeats Monkey King with the palm of his hand.
 Sanzang then places Duan's golden ring on Monkey King, and it turns into his restrictive headband.